Security Model

 Deployment note

-Binding to 127.0.0.1 protects against network access from other hosts, but any
+Binding to 127.0.0.1 protects against network access from other hosts, but

-policy allows.
+configured policy allows.

 For Docker deployments, treat the Docker socket and Docker group as root-equivalent.